Prathu56/e2ee-chat-app/README.md

 ```

 ## Running the program
 - While still in the backend directory, run the `index.js` file using `node index.js`
-- Access the endpoints by sending HTTP requests to http://localhost:3000/
+- In the other terminal, while in the frontend directory, run `npm start` to start React
+- Now, the backend should be running at http://localhost:5000/, and the frontend at http://localhost:3000